tombatossals/angular-leaflet-directive/README.md

 var app = angular.module('demoapp', ['leaflet-directive']);
 ```

 After that, you are ready to rock.
 Just define some objects with the basic configuration you want reflected in your map and the rendered map will obey you.
-Also, you can modify that configuration dinamically if you need to.
+Also, you can modify that configuration dynamically if you need to.
 Let's see an example.

 ### center